paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

   (B) *Duration* — Payments with respect to maintenance costs may be provided for a period of not more than four reinsurance years subsequent to Board approval for payment under this subsection.

-  (C) *Options for maintenance* — On the expiration of the 4-year period described in subparagraph (B), the approved insurance provider responsible for maintenance of the policy may—
+  (C) *Options for maintenance* — On the expiration of the 4-year period described in subparagraph (B), the applicant responsible for maintenance of the policy may—

     (i) maintain the policy and charge a fee to approved insurance providers that elect to sell the policy under this subsection; or